Vertical External-cavity Surface-emitting Lasers

 Another approach is to attach a transparent heat spreader to the emitting surface.
 Such heat spreaders can be made e.g. of diamond, silicon carbide or sapphire.
-Due to their good transparency for the laser and pump wavelength, they may not substantially degrade the laser efficiency.
+Due to their high transparency for the laser and pump wavelength, they may not introduce substantial losses and overall improve the laser efficiency.

 Both cooling techniques can lead one into a regime where power scaling is possible.
 The power scaling procedure for doubling the output power is essentially to apply twice the pump power to twice the active area.
 For large areas, the heat flow is dominantly in the longitudinal direction, and doubling the area also doubles the cooling capability.
 This means that device temperatures do not rise significantly for further increased active areas.
 However, thermally induced stress effects, which may also affect the beam quality, do become stronger for higher powers, so that power scaling is not entirely easy.

 As the geometry of a VECSEL gain medium is that of a thin disk, optically pumped VECSELs are sometimes called semiconductor disk lasers.
-In fact, they are similar to solid-state thin-disk lasers, with which they share their concept of power scaling, despite the different kind of gain medium.
+In fact, they are similar to solid-state thin-disk lasers, which are also power-scalable, despite the different kind of gain medium.
 It is not clear yet what the power limits for these types of lasers are.